castore-dev/castore/packages/event-bridge-s3-message-bus-adapter/README.md

   >,
 ) => {
   // 🙌 Correctly typed!
-  const { eventStoreId, event } = message.detail;
+  const { eventStoreId, event } = await parseMessage(message);
 };
 ```

 ## 🔑 IAM

-The `publishMessage` method requires the `events:PutEvents` IAM permission on the provided event bus, as well as the `s3:putObject` and `s3:getObject` IAM permissions on the provided s3 bucket for the desired keys (e.g. `my-bucket-name/temporary-storage/*`).
+The `publishMessage` method requires the `events:PutEvents` IAM permission on the provided event bus, as well as the `s3:putObject` and `s3:getObject` IAM permissions on the provided s3 bucket at the desired keys (e.g. `my-bucket-name/temporary-storage/*`).

+The `parseMessage` doesn't require any permission as the messageURL is pre-signed.